Krushna-Nanda/University_exam/CE/01_unit .md

    - **Posture**: How a person holds their body while communicating.
      - Example: Standing tall to express confidence or slouching to indicate disinterest.

 ---

-### **Smart Opening Paragraph**
-"Communication can be broadly categorized into two main types: verbal and non-verbal.
-While verbal communication relies on words to convey a message, non-verbal communication uses body language, gestures, and facial expressions to communicate without words."

----
 # Barrier to effective communication